Maine SBDC provides business advising and training to help entrepreneurs in the creation, growth, and success of their small businesses.

-All advice is personalized to you and your business.
-All information you share is completely confidential.
-All services are provided at no-cost through partnerships with the federal and state governments.
+Our business advising is personalized to you and your business.
+The information you share is completely confidential.
+Services are provided at no cost thanks to partnerships with the federal and state governments.

 - Business Growth – Ready to grow your business?
 Growing fast and need help?
 We can help you create and implement growth plans…and find the funding to support these projects.
 Whether you are planning for the future or in the midst of it, we can help you confidently navigate the next steps that ensure the future of your business.
 Request Advising.